 In response, the complainant said that he was very disappointed that the BB's reply had not referred to the specific incidents he had raised.

-endeavoured to create a comedy universe which suited and reflected the world of the audience and that the three sketches were intended to be viewed as heightened and ridiculous examples of human behaviour with comic consequences.
-He was confident that
+had endeavoured to create a comedy universe which suited and reflected the world of the audience and that the three sketches were intended to be viewed as heightened and ridiculous examples of human behaviour with comic consequences.
+He was

 ECU Decision: Complaint not upheld

-balls, a balloon animal and an elephant.
+tennis balls, a balloon animal and an elephant.
 The ECU accepted that, if taken literally, a new viewer might have understood the ice cream to be made of bodily fluids.
-However, despite its origin, the ice cream was clearly made up of single scoops of
+However, despite its origin, the ice cream was clearly made up of single

 The ECU also explained that the guidelines on Harm and Offence did not require that the BBC never offended.
 They did require that the programme makers judge the suitability of content against the context of when it was broadcast and the likely